Kiss and Kill: film visions of Brighton

 Brighton Museum & Art Gallery: 4 May – 1 Sept 2002

-In contrast to these fictional representations of the town, home-movies, documentary and news footage described a very different Brighton featuring, for example, street parties in 1945, royal visits, the 'promettes', political conventions and steam trains.
+In contrast to these fictional representations of the town, there were examples of home-movies, documentary and news footage which described a very different Brighton featuring, for example, street parties in 1945, Royal visits, the 'Promettes', political conventions and

 Kiss & Kill also premiered a specially commissioned film by Joe Tunmer, an award winning Brighton filmmaker of the new generation.